 NRCA ProCertification offers you:

-Possibly, but not likely.
-ProCertification is only for experienced workers.
-However, NRCA has information to help you decide whether you are ready to become certified.
-For example, foremen have:
+Possibly, but most likely it is not necessary.
+ProCertification is only for experienced workers; however, NRCA provides information to help workers decide whether they are ready to become certified.
+To access NRCA ProCertification readiness checklists, tutorials and practice exams, visit NRCA's Readiness Resources page.

 No. As long as you meet the experience and skills requirements, no specific training is required.